Sylius/Sylius/docs/bundles/SyliusFixturesBundle/custom_fixture.rst

 .. note::

-    ``AbstractFixture`` implements ``ConfigurationInterface::getConfigTreeBuilder()`` and exposes handy
-    ``configureOptionsNode()`` method to reduce the boilerplate.
+    The ``AbstractFixture`` implements the ``ConfigurationInterface::getConfigTreeBuilder()`` and exposes a handy ``configureOptionsNode()`` method to reduce the boilerplate.
 It is possible to test this configuration using `SymfonyConfigTest`_ library.
 For examples of that tests have a look at `Sylius Fixtures Configuration Tests`_.

-Now, it is possible for fixture to create different outcomes just by changing its configuration:
+Now, it is possible for the fixture to create different outcomes by just changing its configuration:

 .. code-block:: yaml